CARV-ICS-FORTH/XHC-OpenMPI/cache_eng/README.md

 # Cache_eng

-Cache_eng is software specialized in replicating & profiling low-level shared-memory communication patterns between multiple cores in a system.
+Cache_eng is custom software specialized in replicating & profiling low-level shared-memory communication patterns between multiple cores in a system.
 It's implemented in the C language, and realized as an MPI application, to aid in initialization and setting up.
 The output of cache_eng of consists of time